aplteam/Tatin/docs/PackageConfiguration.md

 Note that the existence of a variable `TatinVars.LX` indicates that there was an `lx` function executed successfully, even when `TatinVars.LX` is empty.

 If no variable `TatinVars.LX` exists then there was either no `lx` function defined in the package config file or the function did crash.

+##### Applications

+There are two obvious applications for this:

+* For initializing a package right after bringing it into the workspace
+* For dealing with platform-dependent assets

 #### maintainer